-A woman who is a true blessing, poet Maya Angelou (1928-) was born Marguerite Johnson on this day in St. Louis.
+A true blessing, poet Maya Angelou (1928-2014) was born Marguerite Johnson on this day in St. Louis.

 Growing up poor and black during the Depression, Angelou transformed her tragic childhood into vibrant, inspirational writing.
 She created purposeful writing.
 Intimate.
 Grabbing life's lessons with words.